mattiasjahnke/WordClock/README.md

 # ⏰ WordClock

-*A Word Clock Screen Saver for MacOS*
+*A Word Clock Screen Saver for macOS*

 ## 🖥 Installation